EwenG/replique.el/doc/removing-var-and-reloading-dependencies.md

 ## Removing vars

-Clojure and Clojurescript vars can be removed using the `replique/remove-var`.
+Clojure and Clojurescript vars can be removed using the `replique/remove-var` command.
 The `replique/remove-var` command prompts for the var to be removed amongs all the vars of the current buffer's namespace.
 Removing a var also removes all the mappings (ie. :require :refer) to the var from all the loaded namespaces.

 ## Reloading a file and all its dependencies